Divide-By-0/ideas-for-projects-people-would-use/README.md

 - [Fun](#Fun)

 ## Funding
-If you are inspired by this list to build a listed its, feel free to email aayushg@mit.edu for funding+hosting for the project.
+If you are inspired by this list to build a listed idea, feel free to email aayushg@mit.edu for funding+hosting for the project.

 ## Contribution & pull requests